7 Ending the Session

 The Dealer should begin by asking the players "which of you was driven by your Motivation'?

 Players take it in turn to review their Motivation , and then propose to the table how their PC's actions throughout the session were specifically driven by that Motvation.
-This should be beyond a general alignment with the underlying value of the Motivation, and speak to something proactive, deliberate or specific.
+This should go beyond a general alignment with the underlying value of the Motivation, and speak to something proactive, deliberate or specific that the PC did which drove towards that motivation.

 When considering whether they have been driven by their Motivation, players should ask themselves: